Furretar/Audio-Card-Suite/README.md

 - [ ] allow removing from end start times and batch normalization even without source files
 - [ ] use showinfo when any button returns null
 - [ ] run bulk generation in background, have a stop button, display info
-- [ ] make it so you can add the langauge code manually for your own subtitles
+- [ ] make it so you can add the language code manually for your own subtitles
-- [ ] when searching for a subtitle file with the sentence, search code/trach first, then manually placed subitles, then search all translation/timings tracks and codes
-- [ ] make fields like translation audio optional
+- [ ] make ffmpeg commands run in the background, try to fix audio cutting off when spamming the button

 low priority